unite-cms/unite-cms/README.md

 [![Build Status](https://travis-ci.org/unite-cms/unite-cms.svg?branch=master)](https://travis-ci.org/unite-cms/unite-cms)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/59a0dce5677500c486a5/test_coverage)](https://codeclimate.com/github/unite-cms/unite-cms/test_coverage)

-unite cms is a decoupled content management system that allows you to manage all kind of content in a datacentred way by using an intuitv and simple userinterface.
+unite cms is a decoupled content management system that allows you to manage all kind of content in a datacentred way by using an intuit and simple user interface.

 Developers can access the content via a graphQL API to build all kind of websites, apps or IoT applications.

 ## Installation

-With a single unite cms installation you can manage multiple separated units called *"Organizations"* which don't share any information with each other.
+With a single unite cms installation you can manage multiple separated units called ***"Organizations"***, that don't share any information with each other.

-At the moment unite cms is based on the Symfony 4.0 and only requires PHP >= 7.1 and a MySQL >= 5.7.9 database.
+At the moment unite cms is based on the Symfony 4 and only requires PHP >= 7.1 and a MySQL >= 5.7.9 database.

 ### Start a new project

+If you want to start a project, based on unite cms, you can use our unite-cms/standard package, which is a standard Symfony 4 application, and includes all core bundles and core configuration.

     composer create-project unite-cms/standard unitecms --stability dev

+    cd unitecms

     # Now create the databse schema.
     bin/console doctrine:schema:update --force